bhaveshacpc2025-alt/Result-calculator/README.md

 Percentage: 82.50
 Semester Performance Index: 8.556

-≡ƒÑ│ Congratulations!
-You have passed all subjects ≡ƒÑ│ ≡ƒÑê Grade is A2 ≡ƒÑê
+🥳 Congratulations!
+You have passed all subjects 🥳
+🥈 Grade is A2 🥈

 ===================
 Sr Number: 2